-On December 12th, the critically acclaimed feature documentary ‘Open Bethlehem,’ will be screened on Capitol Hill.
-The screening, hosted by the Arab American Institute and Churches for Middle East Peace, will take place in the Rayburn Gold Room on December 12, at 2:00pm.
+During this momentous week for Palestinians and Israelis the critically acclaimed feature documentary ‘Open Bethlehem,’ will be screened to members of Congress on Capitol Hill.
+The screening, hosted by the Arab American Institute and Churches for Middle East Peace, will take place in the Rayburn Gold Room on Tuesday, December 12, at 2:00pm.

-“Open Bethlehem” is a film that allows viewers to experience, in a vivid and intimate way, the city of the bible and the Bethlehem of today with the real challenges faced by its Christian community.
+The film “Open Bethlehem” allows a different perspective on the conflict.
+It is a film that allows viewers to experience, in a vivid and intimate way, the city of the bible and the Bethlehem of today with the real challenges faced by its Christian community.

 The screening will be followed by a discussion with the filmmaker, Leila Sansour, who comes from one of the oldest Christian families in Bethlehem and who has been documenting the events unfolding in her city over the past decade.